-A glance at GreenSource’s masthead reveals that some of us are from Architectural Record, while others are from McGraw-Hill Construction, of which Architectural Record is a part, while others are with BuildingGreen, LLC.
+A glance at GreenSource’s masthead reveals that some of us are from Architectural Record, while others are from McGraw Hill Financial, of which Architectural Record is a part, while others are with BuildingGreen, LLC.

 Like successful building-design teams, we share a willingness to try new things, ambitions to improve what we make, and a desire to respond to the needs of our readers.
 With numerous design and editorial awards under our belt, it seems to be working.